machmar/arduino-clock-divider/arduino_clock_divider_V1_4_1/README.md

-      left  - the module will use its "divide by 10" output as a trigger input - when this output recievs a high signal, it will reset all division counters and set all outputs to low potentiometer -
+      left  - the module will use its "divide by 10" output as a trigger input - when this output recievs a high signal, it will reset all division counters and set all outputs to low leds -
+      right - the LEDs behind the panel will be refreshed and thus the module will run slower but look better left  - the LEDs behind the panel will not be refreshed and thus the module will run faster potentiometer -
     when trigger output is enabled, the trigger lenght can be adjusted from 0 to 200 milliseconds.
     !NOTE!
 When the potentiometer is set fully to left, it is possible for the gate mode to be